yume-chan/ya-webadb/packages/struct/README.md

         .int32('foo')
         .extra({
             get bar() {
-                // `this` contains deserialized fields
-                return this.foo + 1;
+                // `this` is the result Struct value return this.foo + 1;
             },
             logBar() {